8KCool/WebRTC-ionic-app/README.md

 I've spent considerable effort making the gulp tasks as modular as possible.
 Each task is within its own file and I'm using [require-dir](https://www.npmjs.com/package/require-dir) to keep the tasks DRY.

-I've added a new set of commands based from [ionic-gulp-seed](https://github.com/tmaximini/ionic-gulp-seed).

 In the original Ionic app, source files were located in the _www_ folder.
 I've separated the `dev` and `build` modes, so that the source files are within an _app_ folder.
 Gulp tasks have been set up to either test with a _.tmp_ location or distribute from the _www_ location.